 The bank engaged Rainbird to build a tool that any employee could use to answer client questions and resolve problems with complex recurring payments.
 Rainbird was integrated with IBM Watson’s Natural Language Processing (NLP) front-end to deliver a chatbot that can resolve over one hundred different trajectories of enquiry.
 IBM Watson is used to identify the intention of the employee asking the question, and Rainbird then takes over, handling the staff consultation and cognitive reasoning process leading to a contextual solution.

-Rainbird’s services arm Aigen worked closely with highly experienced members of the bank’s team.
+Rainbird’s services arm Heron worked closely with highly experienced members of the bank’s team.
 The result of this collaboration was a Rainbird Knowledge Map that incorporated all of their knowledge with the information from the internal knowledge management platform.

 The resulting chatbot is available to staff who can efficiently consult with it to rapidly solve customer queries.
 The result includes a high-quality contextual recommendation including detailed advice on how to meet the customer’s needs and signposting to the actions required.